acil-bwh/bayes_traj/paper.md

-Bayesian approaches are well-suited for data-limited scenarios given their ability to incorporate prior knowledge in the model fitting process, though existing Bayesian trajectory approaches use sampling-based inference (i.e. Markov chain Monte Carlo) which can be slow to converge and can suffer from the so-called "label switching" problem.
+Bayesian approaches are well-suited for data-limited scenarios given their ability to incorporate prior knowledge in the model fitting process, though existing Bayesian trajectory approaches use sampling-based inference (i.e., Markov chain Monte Carlo) which can be slow to converge and can suffer from the so-called "label switching" problem (the unidentifiability of the permutation of latent variables).
 There is thus a need for scalable approaches that can simultaneously model distinct progression patterns across multiple health measures, especially in data-limited scenarios.